 So if we’re discussing in an essay as to whether OJ Simpson was guilty in that monumental court case in the 90s, we can’t talk about his trial without recognizing the wider context of race-related issues going on in California at the time, such as rioting, police brutality, even the rise of gangsta rap.
 That’s part of the context in which this debatable issue was rooted, and it shaped and informed people’s opinions as to whether or not a black man on trial was innocent.

 The other thing establishing context does is it establishes a case for the reader as to why he/she should keep reading.
 It answers the question for them, ‘who cares?’
 For emerging readers, this is what we often call ‘establishing a hook’ for the audience to make them keep reading.
-I actually dig into this a little deeper in the masterclass I offer on this same topic, but in essence context can:
+In essence context can:

 - Establish a case for ‘why this essay is worth reading’, and